EPHS Course Selection Hub

 Course Selection Open House

-- Attend general sessions to learn an overview information on course selection for the upcoming school year.
+- Attend general sessions to get an overview on course selection for the upcoming school year.

 - Ask questions and connect with staff from various departments at tables located above the South Commons throughout the evening.